xataio/pgstream/README.md

 # :otter: pgstream - Postgres replication with DDL changes

-`pgstream` is an open source command-line tool and library that offers postgres replication with DDL changes.
-It keeps track of schema changes and replicates them along with the data changes to ensure a consistent view of the source data down the stream.
+`pgstream` is an open source command-line tool and library that offers postgres replication with DDL changes to any provided output.
+It keeps track of schema changes and replicates them along with the data changes to ensure a consistent view of the source data downstream.
 It aims at providing a modular approach to replication where all the different stream components can be combined and used interchangeably as long as they are compatible.
+This modular approach makes adding and integrating output plugin implementations simple and painless.

 ## Features